Sierra Madre del Sur: Mexico's Southern Backbone

 Geographic Overview

 The Sierra Madre del Sur extends for approximately 1,000 km (620 mi) through the states of Guerrero, Oaxaca, and Michoacán.
 Bordered by the Pacific Ocean to the southwest and the Mexican Plateau to the northeast, the range forms a natural barrier that influences weather patterns and regional climates.
-Peaks in the range often exceed 3,000 m (9,840 ft), with Cerro Teotepec in Guerrero, at 3,703 m (12,148 ft), as one of its highest points.
+Peaks in the range often exceed 3,000 m (9,840 ft), with Cerro Teotepec in Guerrero at 3,703 m (12,148 ft), as one of its highest points.

-Rivers originating in the Sierra Madre del Sur flow toward the Pacific Ocean and interior basins, shaping the region's hydrology.
-The coastal plains to the west are marked by fertile valleys and estuaries, while the eastern slopes transition into the expansive highlands of Oaxaca.
+Elsewhere, the coastal plains to the west are marked by fertile valleys and estuaries, while the eastern slopes transition into the expansive highlands of Oaxaca.
 The range's geological composition includes ancient metamorphic rocks, volcanic formations, and rich mineral deposits, reflecting its complex tectonic history.

 Ecological Significance